brt-yilmaz/pokemon-game-in-terminal/README.md

-# A Simple Pokemon Game in the Terminal with JavaScript
+# Pokemon Game in the Terminal with JavaScript

 This is a simple Pokemon game that can be played in the terminal.
 The game involves two players choosing a trainer each and taking